-On the eleventh hour of the eleventh day of the eleventh month we'll remember them.
-That feels even more poignant this year on the centenary of the end of WWI.
+On the eleventh hour of the eleventh day of the eleventh month we will remember them!

 In Flanders Fields